Jsyro/seng371/README.md

 			2. New tree structure to show functionality (more reference errors, bigger follow up fix) <picture>

 ##4 An analysis of these results
 ####4.1 An answer to your original question based on these data sources and your methodology
-			-	Projects in early life tend to end up with ring formations, and as the project evolves, more tree like structures (based around functionality) appear.
+Projects in early life tend to end up with ring formations, and as the project evolves, more tree like structures (based around functionality) appear.
 Rails however, had more refactors early on to maintain a tree structure and not letting large folders (25 source code files in a single folder is usually broken down quickly, (except, asset, testing models,....))
 Rails last major refactor is in 2013.
 ####4.2 Threats to validity
+Because the observations are qualitative rather than quantitative there could be some discrepency between how people chose to interpret the outputs.
 ####4.3 Future work
+Change gource to show only the changes of the committer or the refactor and change the start-end date to be their last commit (if available)

 ##5 Project management information
 ####5.1 Milestones and timelines